object-oriented-python/object-oriented-programming/doc/source/1_programs_in_files.rst

 When we imported the module :mod:`fibonacci`, this created the name `fibonacci` in the current environment.
 The code in `fibonacci.py` is then run, and any names defined in that code (such as the function :func:`fib`) are defined within the :term:`namespace` `fibonacci`.
 As we begin to compose together code from different parts of mathematics, the ability to separate identically named but different objects from each other is essential.
 For example, Python has a module containing core real-valued maths functions called :mod:`python:math`, and one containing complex maths functions called :mod:`python:cmath`.
-Clearly, it's important that we can distinguish between :func:`python:math.sin` and :func:`python:cmath.sin`!
+Clearly, it's important that we can distinguish between :func:`python:math.sin` and :func:`python:cmath.sin`.
+Here the module names :mod:`math` and :mod:`cmath` form the namespaces that differentiate between the two :func:`sin` functions.
+There are essentially only two core namespace concepts.
+One of them is that every name is in a namespace, and any given time points to a unique value.
+The second one is that namespaces can be nested, so a name in a namespace can itself be another namespace.
+For example, the math namespace contains the value :obj:`math.pi`, which itself defines a namespace for some operations that are built into Python numbers.
+The (somewhat uninteresting) imaginary part of π can be accessed as :obj:`math.pi.imag`.

+Namespaces are a simple but fundamental concept in programming.
+To quote one of the key developers of the Python language:

+  Namespaces are one honking great idea -- let's do more of those! [#peters]_

 .. note::